-Locals look back on 50 years at Gary's Barbecue in China Grove - Salisbury Post
+Gary's Barbecue staff, customers look back at 50 years - Salisbury Post

 “Good food, good service, and a clean restaurant,” he says.

 There aren’t many restaurants who have been around for 50 years with the same owner in the same location.
-Gary started out in an old Gulf service station on Highway 29.
+Gary started out in an old Gulf service station on U.S. 29.
 He’s added on three times over the years, and his current occupancy is 216 (pandemic seating aside).

 Gary and Sylvia Ritchie married the year before he opened the restaurant.
 She always worked when he needed her and has continued to keep the books over the years.
 They have three children and five grandchildren.